01 of 08

 Regional Train Services in Barcelona

-- Cercanias Barcelona suburban railway (run by RENFE), much like many cities in Spain.
+- Cercanias Barcelona suburban railway (run by RENFE)

-- The annoying one: the FGC, a Catalonia-run service that is part metro, part suburban railway.
+- The FGC, a Catalonia-run service that is part metro, part suburban railway

 Which Company Runs Which Service?